MohamedAbd-elazem/MohamedAbd-elazem/README.md

 - 👋 Hi, I’m @MohamedAbd-elazem
-- 👀 I’m interested in cooding
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning embedded systems
 - 📫 How to reach me to the top